rpgreview/papersandpaychecks/cow-orkers.md

 **Charles The Tall**

+Characteristic	Value	Bonus
+Strength	1	-5	Profession	Administrator
+Intelligence	1	-5	Level	3
+Wisdom	1	-5	Movement (flight)	5
+Dexterity	9	-1	Wounds (Physical)
+Perception	10-11	+0	Wounds (Mental)
+Charisma	4	-3	Wounds (Social)
+Skill	Char	Train	Other	Total
+Climb	-5	+1		-4
+Melee	-5	+0		-5
+Sense (Hearing)	+0	+1		-1

-by Daniel Callahan
+By Daniel Callahan

-Level: 3
-Character class: unknown

 Charles the Tall Intern appeared one day at the coffee machine, emptied the pot into a massive cup, slew a kobald, and went back to his desk.
 There, he sits all day planning mighty sieges against distant kingdoms; his cow-orkers have no idea why.

 That was three years ago.
 Since then, Charles the Tall's behavior has not changed, although his shoulders are more slumped, and he visits the Little Adventurer's Room more regularly.

+**Chiron, Greek hero and doctor**

+Characteristic	Value	Bonus
+Strength	1	-5	Profession	Scientist
+Intelligence	1	-5	Level	1
+Wisdom	1	-5	Movement (flight)	5
+Dexterity	9	-1	Wounds (Physical)
+Perception	10-11	+0	Wounds (Mental)
+Charisma	4	-3	Wounds (Social)
+Skill	Char	Train	Other	Total
+Climb	-5	+1		-4
+Melee	-5	+0		-5
+Sense (Hearing)	+0	+1		-1

-Chiron, Greek hero and doctor, Centaur of Disease Control, advocate of herd immunity.
+Chiron is a Centaur of Disease Control and advocate of herd immunity.

 ## 3.2 Bestiary